taylorb-syd/typedoc/internal-docs/custom-themes.md

 }());
 `.trim();

-class MyThemeContext extends DefaultThemeRenderContext {
+class MyOutputContext extends DefaultHtmlRenderContext {
     // Important: If you use `this`, this function MUST be bound!
 Template functions are free
     // to destructure the context object to only grab what they care about. override analytics = () => {